Canadian sniper's record-breaking kill shot an 'incredible achievement'

-The commander of Canada’s elite special forces says a record-breaking kill shot by one of his snipers in Iraq is “an incredible marshal achievement” that has been independently verified and speaks to the quality of the country’s soldiers.
+The commander of Canada’s elite special forces says a record-breaking kill shot by one of his snipers in Iraq is “an incredible martial achievement” that has been independently verified and speaks to the quality of the country’s soldiers.

 Major-General Michael Rouleau told The Globe and Mail on Thursday that a sniper with Joint Task Force 2 – which is the army’s top special forces unit – shattered the world military record with a confirmed kill at a distance of 3,540 metres.

-“This is an incredible marshal achievement.
+“This is an incredible martial achievement.
 Achieving a confirmed sniper shot at this distance is unprecedented,” Maj.-Gen. Rouleau said.
 “In this case, there was a digital record from another observation post, actually unknown to the sniper in question.
 I have reviewed it and it has been reviewed by some of our allies as well.
 This is an irrefutable act.”

 The world record was previously held by British sniper Craig Harrison, who shot a Taliban gunner with an Accuracy International rifle from 2,475 metres away in 2009.